kingandmcgaw/handbook/README.md

 * __Indicate callbacks__.
 Tasks that are done but need to be reported back on (or need to be reverted in the case of a time-sensitive content change) should have a due date and `:watch:` appended.
 Example: _Lazy load related images :watch: (Jan 1)_ might indicate the success of the task will be reported back into the ticket on January 1st.
 * __Indicate blockers with question mark icon__.
 If someone or something is blocking the task from being completed, indicate it with the `:question:` icon.
 Example: _Decide on lead image for categories page :question:_ might the assignee is waiting for a third party before the image can be chosen.
 * __Tasks must be assigned__.
 Tasks that are not assigned are extremely unlikely to be actioned.
-* __Always append notes__.
+* __Always add notes to tasks when decisions are made verbally__.
 Use Basecamp for meeting notes and documenting agreed sub-actions, no matter how trivial.
 We will always have distractions, forget what we agreed etc, so these notes are invaluable.
+Also, some of us will be working remotely, and will need to be kept in the loop.
+Prefer Basecamp to verbal communication where appropriate.
 * __Always prefer pasted text to attached files__.
 Google Docs are also preferable to attachments.
 Opening files is annoying.

 ####Git